jasminjohal/canvas-instructure-syllabus-scraper/README.md

 ## About

 Canvas Syllabus Scraper is a web app that was designed so that students don't have to manually enter in tasks from [Canvas](https://www.instructure.com/canvas) into their task management systems at the beginning of every quarter/semester.
-Upon entering the URL for a course's syllabus page on Canvas, the app will scrape the syllabus content and output a CSV that can be imported into your task management system\*.
+Upon entering the URL for a course's syllabus page on Canvas, the app will scrape the syllabus content and output a CSV that can be imported into your personal task management system[^1].
 The CSV contains the task name and due date for every task on the syllabus.

-_\*Currently, only Todoist and Asana are supported._
+[^1]Currently, only Todoist and Asana are supported.

 ## Demo